 Vegan Pavlova Cake

 There are so many good options for vegan whipped topping these days; use your favorite, spreadable whipped topping.
-We love the Silk Whipping Cream, Vegan Truwhip, Rich’s Whip Topping Base, or Coconut Whipped Cream, to mention a few.
-Keep in mind that the moisture from the whipped topping softens the cake almost instantly, so it should not be added to the cake until right before serving.
+We love the Trader Joe’s Vegan Whipping Cream, Silk Whipping Cream, Vegan Truwhip, Rich’s Whip Topping Base, or Coconut Whipped Cream, to mention a few.
+Keep in mind that the moisture from the vegan whipped cream softens the cake almost instantly, so it should not be added to the cake until right before serving.
 Be generous with the whipped topping.

 The fresh berries on top bring the whole cake together.
 We have chosen strawberries this time as it is the beginning of the strawberry season in New England, but you can be creative here.
 Because the cake is sweet, we have found no need to add sugar to the berries.
 Should you be fortunate enough to live near a strawberry patch, it will be worth a trip to get some extra sweet and tender strawberries for this dessert.